-Since the revolution, taxes and national events have influenced each other in ways that can help you better understand your tax situation, and how everyone benefits from the prices we pay.
+Since the Revolution, taxes and national events have continued to influence each other in ways that can not only illuminate, but can help you better understand your tax situation and how everyone benefits from the taxes you pay.

 U.S. Tax History

 For many nations throughout history, wars have motivated their governments to collect taxes.
 U.S. tax history is no different.

 During the War of 1812 and the Mexican-American War, the much-smaller-than-today Federal Government got by merely on taxing imports and exports.
 However, in 1861 the Civil War put a strain on the Union’s coffers.
 With significant expenses burdening the treasury, the Federal Government enacted a (now modest) tax rate of 3% on incomes above $800, and 5% for incomes above $10,000.
 (Even the first income tax policies spared the poor.)

 However, these measures were short-lived, and the laws were repealed in the middle of Reconstruction, in 1872.
 American citizens didn’t pay income taxes for the next 20 years.

 While local governments often rely on property taxes for revenue, the U.S. Constitution made it difficult for the Federal Government to directly tax property or income from it (e.g. rental fees) in the states.
 A federal property tax would have to be evenly divided by states’ populations, making it tough to tax higher-earning states more than lower-income states.

 In 1909, Congress tried to overcome this obstacle by proposing the Sixteenth Amendment, which would allow the federal government to collect income taxes directly from individuals.
 The amendment was ratified in 1913 in the final months of the Taft administration.
 That year, tax rates were 1% on incomes above $3,000 and 6% above $500,000.

 World War I and the Great Depression: Sharp Increases